viriduty/protocol-periphery-v1/docs/WORKFLOWS.md

 ### Final Step: Add IP(s) to a group IP Asset

-- `mintAndRegisterIpAndAttachPILTermsAndAddToGroup`: Mints a NFT → Registers it as an IP → Attaches the given PIL terms to the IP → Adds the IP to a group IP
+- `mintAndRegisterIpAndAttachLicenseAndAddToGroup`: Mints a NFT → Registers it as an IP → Attaches the given license terms to the IP → Adds the IP to a group IP
-- `registerIpAndAttachPILTermsAndAddToGroup`: Registers an IP → Attaches the given PIL terms to the IP → Adds the IP to a group IP
+- `registerIpAndAttachLicenseAndAddToGroup`: Registers an IP → Attaches the given license terms to the IP → Adds the IP to a group IP
-- `registerGroupAndAttachPILTermsAndAddIps`: Registers a group IP → Registers PIL terms → Attaches the PIL terms to group IP → Adds existing IPs to the group IP
+- `registerGroupAndAttachLicenseAndAddIps`: Registers a group IP → Attaches the given license terms to the group IP → Adds existing IPs to the group IP

 > 📚 For full contract interfaces, check out `contracts/interfaces`.